aridjayarecipes/cutesrecipes.web.app/content/post/2508-simple-way-to-prepare-quick-easy-banana-bread-nut-free.md

 1. Prepare 1/2 teaspoon vanilla

 Moist and delicious banana bread recipe.
 Easy to make, no need for a mixer!
-The beauty of this banana bread recipe is you don't need a fancy mixer!
+The beauty of this banana bread recipe is you don&#39;t need a fancy mixer!
 A mixing bowl, a fork to whisk the You can toss in a cup of chopped nuts, raisins, or chocolate chips if you want, or put the batter into muffin tins and.

 <!--inarticleads2-->